Ajn0r/pet-palace/README.md

 ### Features to be implemented in the future

 The API has the functionality already now to handle messages, ratings and adding interest to ads but was not implemented in this release due to time constraints.

+Other features could include some sort of geolocation, such as google maps api could be integrated to give the user a better experience.
+Displaying ads that have the location close to the user for example, since it's thought to be a global site it's no point in showing all ads that are not even in the same country.
+For now, the user can use the search bar to search for ads in a specific location.

 #### Ad interests

+The ad interest feature would be a lot like the likes feature, allowing users to show interest in ads by clicking an 'interested' button.
+This would allow the ad owner to see if there was anybody interested in their ad, and ads could be sorted to display the most popular ones first

 #### Ratings